MattBixley/eri-support-docs/docs/Storage/Data_Transfer_Services/Globus_Quick_Start_Guide.md

 zendesk_section_id: 360000040596
 ---

-This is intended to be a quick-start guide, for more detailed information, please see our other Globus articles here: [Globus documentation](Data_Transfer_using_Globus_V5.md)
+This is intended to be a quick-start guide for using Globus on eRI, for more detailed information, please see our NeSI Globus articles here: [NeSI Globus documentation](https://docs.nesi.org.nz/Storage/Data_Transfer_Services/Data_Transfer_using_Globus_V5/){:target="\_blank"}

 Globus is a third-party service for transferring large amounts of data between two Globus Data Transfer Nodes (DTNs).
 To use Globus to transfer